Sommer Contemporary Art

-Sommer Contemporary Art is a contemporary art gallery, owned by Irit Fine Sommer and based on Rothschild Boulevard in Tel Aviv, Israel.
+Sommer Contemporary Art is a contemporary art gallery, owned by Irit Fine Sommer and based in the Shapira neighbourhood of Tel Aviv, Israel.

 The gallery is considered to be among the most influential in Israel for contemporary art.
 It was first opened in a small space on Rothschild 64 in 1999.
 Since its opening the purpose of the gallery was the promotion of contemporary Israeli artists in the international art scene, as well as representing and exhibiting international artists in Israel and abroad.

 In November 2005 the gallery moved to a new space on Rothschild 13, in one of the historic buildings of Tel Aviv.

-Sommer Contemporary Art is representing such artists as Adi Nes, Yehudit Sasportas, Yael Bartana, Thomas Zipp, Greogor Hildebrandt, and Ugo Rondinone.
+Sommer Contemporary Art is representing artists such as Adi Nes, Yehudit Sasportas, Yael Bartana, Thomas Zipp, Greogor Hildebrandt, and Ugo Rondinone.

 Artists

 Artists shown in the gallery include: